2024-2025 Grant Applications

 Funding for individuals and employers

-Our Employment Specialists work directly with community members and clients to access funding.
-Book an appointment to learn more by emailing your Employment Specialist or Reception (email@example.com)
+Our Employment Advisors work directly with community members and clients to access funding.
+Book an appointment to learn more by emailing your Employment Advisor or Reception (firstname.lastname@example.org)

 Learn about our funding